South Haven, Michigan: History

-Prior to colonization by white settlers, the area was inhabited at different times by Potawatomi and Iroquois native people.
+Prior to colonization by settlers, the area was inhabited at different times by Potawatomi and Iroquois native people.
 In 1833, the U.S. government granted Jay R. Monroe a land patent for 65 acres of land along the shore of Lake Michigan.
 In the 1850s the first permanent settlers arrived, and early in the decade the first steam sawmills were built on the Black River.
 About this time, the settlement gained its first merchant, physician, lawyer, and minister, and the first schoolhouse was built.
 The first bank was organized in 1867.
 South Haven was incorporated as a village in 1869, and as a city in 1902.
 South Haven was named in relation to nearby Grand Haven.

 In 1853, the first hotel in South Haven, known as the Forest House, was built at the corner of Phoenix and Center Streets.
 The building was subsequently moved a few doors south and still stands, though greatly modified, and no longer used as a hotel.

 The timber harvested in South Haven was shipped to Chicago and Milwaukee via steamboats and schooners, and the cleared forests were then used by fruit farmers, who primarily grew peaches, blueberries and apples.
 The farming industry created many jobs in the area, and the city began to boom.
 Around the early 1900s, theaters, a casino, an opera house, an amusement park, and many resorts contributed to a rise in popularity of the city.
 Being a resort city resulted in a seasonal economy, however, and in an effort to stabilize the economy, the city's board of trade successfully recruited several different industries to the area.

 In 1925, the first foreign shipments of goods arrived, beginning an era of foreign shipments that would last until the mid-1960s.
 The last passenger steamboat left South Haven for Chicago on Labor Day, 1941, though recreational boating increased steadily.
 In the 1950s and 1960s several new factories came to the area, and although the resort businesses in the area began to flounder, the resorts that remained grew stronger.

 In 1970, "The Centennial Celebration and Blueberry Festival" took place, and the city's 64-slip marina was dedicated.
 To this day the Blueberry Festival continues to draw many visitors to the city.
 Other events, such as the Ice Breaker Festival, Harborfest, the art shows and Fourth of July fireworks display remain very popular.
 The beaches, boating and relaxing atmosphere will continue to ensure that the City of South Haven remains a popular warm-weather destination.
 The South Pier Lighthouse, built in 1903 to replace the light established in 1872, is still operational, and is accessible from a public beach.

 South Haven is home to a public school district as well as Roman Catholic and Lutheran parochial grammar schools.
 In addition, Western Michigan University and Lake Michigan College, a junior college, have branch campuses located within the city.
 The city has annexed portions of South Haven Township, Van Buren County and a small portion of Casco Township, Allegan County.